AdChengyaoYu/AdChengyaoYu.github.io/index.md

 ## About Me

 Hi!
 I’m Chengyao Yu.
-I am fortunate to have received guidance from Professor Ruixing Ming during my undergraduate studies.
-I will join the Department of Statistics and Data Science at Southern University of Science and Technology (SUSTech) as a master's student in Fall 2025, where I will be mentored by Professor Bingyi Jing.
+I am fortunate to have received guidance from Professor Ruixing Ming and Zhanfeng Wang during my undergraduate studies.
+Recently, I join the Department of Statistics and Data Science at Southern University of Science and Technology (SUSTech) as a master's student in Fall 2025, where I will be mentored by Professor Bingyi Jing.
 I’m excited to work on both theoretical and applied statistical problems, and I hope to engage actively with the broader research community.

 ---